kelly-lin/12d-lang-server/doc/4dm/README.md

    ```

 2. Open up a terminal and run the patcher script `make genpatch`.
 This will
-   create a new patch in `/doc/4dm/patch.json` if it does not exist, otherwise
+   create a new patch in `/doc/4dm/patch.json` if it does not exist otherwise
-   it will be modified if it does.
+   it will be modified.
+3. Run the command `make gendoc` to patch the `/doc/4dm/generated.json` file
+   with updated changes.
-3. Run the command to update the library `make genlib`.
+4. Run the command `make genlib` to update the library.
 This will regenerate the
    go code that the language server uses to serve documentation to the client.
+5. Run the tests `make test` and ensure everything is still passing.
+6. Commit changes to `/doc/4dm/patch.json`, `/doc/4dm/generated.json` and
-4. Commit changes and open a pull request.
+   `./lang/lib.go` and open a pull request.